Gran Fondo: Today

 Being a hotbed for cycling, Switzerland has always had its fair share of mass-participation cycling events.
 A very popular one has always been the "Radmarathon", which is a non-competitive but sometimes timed long-distance cycling event.
-One of the longest-standing and toughest is the Alpenbrevet.
-Meanwhile, competitive races have been more rare due to strict Swiss laws.
+One of the longest-standing and toughest is the Alpenbrevet featuring a series of events over the passes around Andermatt.
+Meanwhile, competitive races have been rarer due to strict Swiss laws.
 The former legendary pro race Zuri Metzgete used to have an all-comers race attached to the event.
 Since the pro race has become defunct, the mass-participation event has also struggled to survive.
 Gran Fondo San Gottardo is the only event with the name "Gran Fondo" in it.
 While it is held in the Italian-speaking part of Switzerland (Ticino), it does not follow the rules of the Italian cycling federation for Gran Fondos because only the climbs are timed.
-The Tour des Stations which proposes the hardest one day race in height difference per km, with its first edition held in 2018, is proposing a Gran Fondo race called Marmotte Valais.
+Other noticeable cycling races that attract a large number of amateur cyclists include the Säntis Classic in Weinfelden, the Alpen Challenge in Lenzerheide or the Bodensee Radmarathon, which circumnavigates Lake Constance through Switzerland, Germany and Austria as well as the Cyclotour du Léman which circumnavigates Lake Geneva through Switzerland and France.
+The Marmotte Valais - organised by Tour des Stations- features races with the highest one day height differences.